-ENG 101 Rhetoric & Composition I
+ENG 101 Rhetoric & Composition I 3-0-3

-English 101 is designed to help students write papers for a variety of general and specific audiences.
+English 101 is designed to help students write for a variety of general and specific audiences.
 Students will learn to recognize features that make writing effective, and learn different strategies writers use while prewriting, drafting, revising, and editing.
 Students will learn to read their own work more critically and to constructively critique the work of others.
 The course also provides a brief introduction to the writing of source-supported papers and methods of documenting sources.

-Requisite: Eligible for ENG 101 or enrolled in an English 97 - Accelerated Learning (AL)/English 101 paired course.
+Semester(s) Offered: FALL SPR SUM Requisite: Eligible for ENG 101 or enrolled in an English 97 - Accelerated Learning (AL)/English 101 paired course.